Reading Jewish Fiction

 Dear Readers

 "JUDITH -- a magazine of Jewish letters, arts & culture -- is part of an effort to mount a fierce fight against anti-Jewish discrimination in the literary world since October 7th.
 "Starting from Jan.
-1st, the Reading Jewish Archive will move to Judith magazine.
+2025, the Reading Jewish Fiction Archive will be part of Judith magazine.
 We will continue the project of reviewing Jewish-themed literature, and to that end, we invite readers to submit book reviews.

 Authors seeking review can email me at elissa_karen@msn.com"